 Did you know that hens don’t naturally lay lots of eggs year-round?
 It’s true!

-(Side note: You might be wondering why you see eggs in the supermarket all year long then – and that’s because commercial farmers use overhead lights to simulate sunlight.)
+(Side note: You might be wondering why you see eggs in the supermarket all year long, then, and that’s because commercial farmers use overhead lights to simulate sunlight.)

-So, with the high cost of eggs these days, we still want to be sure that we have fresh eggs to eat for breakfast (or for baking our favorite healthier cakes, cupcakes, cookies) year-round.
+So, with the high cost of eggs these days, we still want to be sure that we have fresh eggs to eat for breakfast (or for baking our favorite healthier cakes, cupcakes, and cookies) year-round.

 My solution?
 Well, I have two.
 There is an egg preservation method called waterglassing that you might have already read about on my blog.
 It’s a great method for preserving eggs, and I’ve been doing it since we moved to the homestead.

 Psst!
 If you’re going to add salt, I highly recommend Ava Jane’s Kitchen.
 You may think all salt is created equal, but unfortunately, 90% of the salt produced around the world contains microplastics (gross, right?).
 Ava Jane’s Kitchen is an exception.
 Their salt is 100% microplastic-free, and it’s SO GOOD!
-Plus, you can get a bag for just 1¢!!
-(Get your penny bag of salt on this page.)
+Plus, you can get a free 8oz. bag of sea salt (just pay shipping and handling!)

 Step 3: Using your fork, gently whisk each egg just until it is beaten.
 Don’t over-whisk the egg.

-Step 5: Once your eggs are completely frozen, remove each individual egg from the muffin pan and put them into a freezer safe container or zip-top freezer bags.
+Step 5: Once your eggs are completely frozen, remove each individual egg from the muffin pan and put them into a freezer-safe container or zip-top freezer bags.
 It’s fine to put them together in one bag once they’re completely frozen.
 Push the air out of the container or freezer bag, and seal.

 And that’s all there is to it!